waterlinked/waterlinked.github.io/docs/dvl/dvl-a125-details.md

 * Y axis is pointing right
 * Z axis is pointing down (mounting holes are up, transducers are down)

+The "mounted" reference axis represents the coordinate system when mounted on an ROV.
+The "mounted" reference axis is the body reference axis rotated by the "mounting rotation offset" (degrees) around the Z axis.
+(Z still pointing down, X and Y are rotated)

+Sometimes it is practical to mount the DVL backwards while still get velocities measured with X pointing forward.
+This can be achieved by setting the "mounting rotation offset" to 180.

 ## Transducer numbering